 Churún Merú entertains audiences with their delightful dances, powerful and impressive interpretations, colorful costumes and upbeat folkloric rhythms.

 The Group has participated in numerous festivals and cultural events in the region, including performances at the very famous Carnival of Cultures, Dragon Boat, Canada Day celebrations, Multicultural Festivals in the University of Ottawa and Carleton, Greek Festival, School demonstrations’, among others.
-Moreover, the group has performed in other cities outside ottawa, such as Kingston, Brockville and Montreal.
+Moreover, the group has performed in other cities outside Ottawa-Gatineau area, such as Toronto, Montreal, Kingston, and Brockville.

 Churún Merú is unique in Canada and is strongly rooted in Venezuelan folklore.
 However, as Canada, this dance group is multicultural, thus children, teen and adult dancers come from not only Venezuela, but also Cuba, Nicaragua, Guatemala, Colombia, Peru, Chile and Canada.